13 days, 3 countries, 2632kms and 1511 photos later .... Delwyn Drives Europe in a brand new Citroen lease vehicle...

 DAY 3 – STRASBOURG TO COLMAR (via the A35 direct it is approx. 75km / 1 hour)

 Exploring the Alsace region was our focus for the next couple of days and wow – what a fabulous region of France this is.
 While I am not a fan of the sweeter Alsace wines, or the local beers, the unique, colourful and incredibly quaint towns through the region are just delightful.
 I took hundreds of photos, even leaning out the car window when there was nowhere to pull over – it is certainly one of the most beautiful regions I have explored to date.
 We drove up the hill in Obernai for a lovely view over the town and beyond, with vineyards all around us.
-And quick visits to small towns like Barr, St Hippolyte, the Chateau of Haut-Koenigsbourg, Rodern, Ribeauville and of course Riquewhir were all simply wonderful.
+And quick visits to small towns like Barr, St Hippolyte, the Chateau of Haut-Koenigsbourg, Rodern, Ribeauville and of course Riquewihr were all simply wonderful.

 The colourful town of Rodern in the Alsace region

-We eventually arrived into for a three-night stay in an apartment just a 10-minute walk to the historical city centre.
+We eventually arrived into for a two-night stay in an apartment just a 10-minute walk to the historical city centre.
 But where did that freak hail storm come from as soon as we arrived?
 My impatient take-charge husband decided to run across the road to check-in, however the two sensible females in the car thought it was a much better idea to stay dry and sit it out.
 To help pass the time we took a video so we could remember how loud it was – and just in case the hail stones got too big and damaged the car.
 I knew I had comprehensive insurance with no excess, but I didn’t want anyone to think we’d parked next to a golf driving range!
 Less than 30 minutes later the sun was back out and the water started flowing away nicely.

 And here we come to another highlight of my holiday.
-I was finally staying somewhere for three nights with a kitchenette and could go supermarket shopping!
+I was finally staying somewhere for more than one night with a kitchenette and could go supermarket shopping!
 At home I dislike supermarket shopping with a passion.
 But when I’m in France?
 I love it!
 Mini lemon meringue tarts (otherwise known as tarte au citron meringuée) are always top of my list, as well as delicious yoghurts, breads, cheeses, meats, olives and wine of course.
 As well as the architecture, history and scenery – a major highlight of France is the food.
 Whether from a local boulangerie, patisserie, supermarket or restaurant – it’s always a treat … even when the potato is purple, but I’ll cover that later!

 One of many quaint little side streets in Colmar